 The examples of icy indifference that I have listed so far are all with fellow males.
 They stood out because they were so shocking to me, and they are so well engraved on my memory that I remember verbatim the failed icebreaking words that I used.
 Such experiences with females in the area don’t stand out because they are so commonplace.
 No matter how unlikely they might appear as candidates for such attention, their attitude seems to be that your words must be only the opening sally in an eventual sexual assault, so the safest thing to do is to ignore you.
 One particular episode does stand out in my mind, though.

 It was a couple of weeks before Christmas, and the local post office was a very popular place during the lunch hour.
-Naturally, though, most of the postal workers picked that same time for their lunch, and only one of more than a half dozen windows were open.
+Naturally, though, most of the postal workers picked that same time for their lunch, and only one of more than a half dozen windows was open.
 Consequently, the line waiting for service was a long one.
 I was about no. 20 in the line, and after about ten minutes of this I finally spoke in exasperation to no. 19, a woman of unremarkable appearance, to put it politely.
 “You’d think they would have more people on duty at lunch hour,” I said to my fellow sufferer.

 Yep, nothing in response.